The Power of Reading

 Students participate in independent reading each morning, as a part of their ‘Illuminate’ program.
 As the name suggests, ‘Illuminate’ is designed to provide the opportunity for students to cast light upon the skills used by effective readers to allow them to make meaning from the written word.
 This is achieved through a combination of mini lessons which provide an opportunity for the explicit instruction of a key reading skill and plenty of time to practise skills through sustained, independent reading of texts selected by each student.

-As a result of their work and documented growth, program coordinator and Leading Teacher – Teaching and Learning, Penelope Jones, was invited to share the journey of staff and students as a part of the prestigious ‘Talking Teaching’ podcast series developed by Melbourne University during the last week of the summer holidays.
+As a result of their work and documented growth, program coordinator was invited to share the journey of staff and students as a part of the prestigious ‘Talking Teaching’ podcast series developed by Melbourne University during the last week of the summer holidays.
 She was interviewed by ex-ABC presenter and current Support Director of UoM Network of Schools, Maxine McKew.
-It is expected that this interview will be released around the 12 February and is available on iTunes for interested listeners.
+This interview is available on iTunes for interested listeners.